 Shashenok, Hook, and many other Ukrainians actively documenting the war on social media generate thousands, if not millions, of views.
 According to The New York Times review, videos with the hashtag #Ukrainewar have garnered over 500 million views on TikTok and counting.
 Additionally, some of the most popular videos easily exceed one million likes.
 In comparison, on Instagram, #Ukrainewar had 125,000 posts, with the most popular videos gaining tens of thousands of times.

-Rising Concerns about TikTok Spreading Misinformation
+Rising Concerns About TikTok Spreading Misinformation

 An inundation of unverified or misleading content has many concerned that TikTok is spreading misinformation about the Russia-Ukraine war.
 With hundreds of thousands of videos circulating across the platform, it’s nearly impossible to authenticate and substantiate all content.
-In the interest of views, some TikTokers are facing accusations of exploiting the invasion for personal profit.
+In the interest of views, some TikTokers face accusations of exploiting the invasion for personal profit.

 With concerns about the spread of misinformation reaching global levels, multiple social media creators were called upon by White House Press Secretary Jen Psaki and officials from the National Security Council for a security briefing.
-In the meeting, officials ensured that the influencers had accurate information from an authoritative source before further posting about the war.
+In the meeting, officials ensured the influencers had accurate information from an authoritative source before further posting about the war.
 This inspired SNL’s recent parody showing President Biden meeting with TikTok stars to help tackle disinformation regarding Russia’s invasion of Ukraine.
 Such security measures and media attention demonstrate the significant impact of TikTok on this ongoing conflict.

 Russia’s Crackdown on Social Media